Broadway Street and Park Avenue,

 No one has favorited this theater yet

-Opened on 3rd April 1918 playing ‘The Show of Wonders’, the Marlow Theatre was built as a dual purpose venue for stage productions and movies.
+Located at Edwards Street and S. Park Avenue.
+Opened on April 3, 1918 playing “The Show of Wonders”, the Marlow Theatre was built as a dual purpose venue for stage productions and movies.

 In the 1943 edition of Film Daily Yearbook, the Marlow Theatre is listed as being under the management of Fox Intermountain Theaters Inc. In 1949 the theatre underwent an $85,000 re-modelling.